 Egyptian Society, Arts, and Culture

-RBSCL possesses extensive primary resources on the society and arts of modern Egypt (1800s - 2000s).
-The archives of leading visual artists, cinema memorabilia, and more support the study of Egyptian art history and culture.
 Women’s history and social change are documented by archival collections of Huda Shaarawi and other reformers, social scientists, and civic organizations.
-Economic and political life is revealed through primary sources like business records and material on Egypt’s 2011 revolution.
+Economic and political life is revealed through primary sources like journalists’ archives, business records, and material on Egypt’s 2011 revolution.
 Book, magazine, and photograph collections complement these holdings.

-Egyptian visual art history is a collecting area for the RBSCL, with archival collections for some of Egypt’s most notable 20th-century artists, such as Salah Taher, Margot Veillon, and Hussein Bicar.
-Cartoonists like Armenian-Egyptian Alexander Saroukhan are also represented.
-These and other collections also contain exhibition catalogs for Egyptian museums and art galleries.
-Book and magazine holdings complement these.
+Egyptian visual art history is a collecting area for the RBSCL, with archival collections for some of Egypt’s most notable 20th-century artists, such as Salah Taher, Margot Veillon, Hussein Bicar, and Nagy Shaker.
+Cartoonists like Ahmed Toughan are also represented.
+These and other collections also contain exhibition catalogs and promotional material for Egyptian museums and art galleries.
+Book, magazine, and oral history holdings complement these.

 Cinema resources are available, most notably a collection of illustrated, multilingual promotional programs for Egyptian films from the 1920s through the 1980s, some of which provide information on motion pictures that no longer exist.
 The collection assembled by film critic and historian Mahmoud Qassim contains article clippings files about actors, directors, and the cinema industries of countries around the world.
 These are complemented by still photographs from Egyptian films dating from the 1940s, and the Van-Leo photograph collection’s numerous portraits of film actors and actresses, as well as prominent film directors.